ndri/slackelo/README.md

 - `/kfactor [value]` - View or set the k-factor for this channel
 - `/gamble` - Double the rating change of your next game (win big or lose big)
 - `/stats` - Show channel statistics
+- `/chart` - Show a rating history chart for all players
 - `/undo` - Undo the last game in the channel
 - `/help` - Show a help message with available commands